sbarratt/inception-score-pytorch/README.md

 # Inception Score Pytorch

 Pytorch was lacking code to calculate the Inception Score for GANs.
 This repository fills this gap.
+However, we do not recommend using the Inception Score to evaluate generative models, see [our note](https://arxiv.org/abs/1801.01973) for more why.

 ## Getting Started